sriyogesh94/dcos-docs/1.9/monitoring/logging/logging-api.md

 For usage examples, see [Logging API Examples](/docs/1.9/monitoring/logging/logging-api-examples/).

+# Compatibility

+The Logging API preview was added in DC/OS 1.9.0.

+Prior to DC/OS 1.9.0, all node, component, and container logs were managed by Logrotate.

+In DC/OS 1.9.0, node and component logs are managed by journald.
+However, the [Mesos task journald log sink was disabled](https://github.com/dcos/dcos/pull/1269) due to [journald performance issues](https://github.com/systemd/systemd/issues/5102).
+So container log files are still accessible via the [Mesos task sandbox files API](http://mesos.apache.org/documentation/latest/sandbox/).

 # Routes

 Access to the Logging API is proxied through the Admin Router on each node using the following route: